klovych/klovych/README.md

 Hi there! 👋

 Welcome to my GitHub!
-I’m a student studying cybersecurity, passionate about programming and Linux.
+I’m a student studying cybersecurity and also data science, passionate about programming and Linux.
 I’m learning ethical hacking, pentesting, and automation while exploring various Linux distros (yes, I’m a bit of a distro-hopper!)

 🛠️ Tech Stack: